-A gentleman walked into the gym that I own yesterday to tell me that there were too many weeds on the side of the building.
+A gentleman once walked into the gym that I own to tell me that there were too many weeds on the side of the building.
 He said that it was an eyesore for people in the neighborhood.
-This is humorous because directly across the street is the “Cut rate liquor” and the last working payphone in America.
-Between that and the bus stop where the crack heads hang out I’m thinking that the weeds on the side of my building are the least of the neighborhoods problem.
+This was humorous because directly across the street is the “Cut-rate liquor” and the last working payphone in America.
+Between that and the bus stop where the crack heads hang out I’m thinking that the weeds on the side of my building were the least of the neighborhood’s problem.

-This first appeared in The Havok Journal March 23, 2014.
+This first appeared in The Havok Journal on March 23, 2014.

 Leo Jenkins is a homeless combat vet.
 After 230 credits he hasn’t finished college yet.
 From firefighter EMT to the life a Ranger leads.
 He’s been a medic in Afghanistan as well as Iraq and hasn’t met a pint of beer he won’t attack.
 A fighter and runner… a swimmer and a lover.
 A competitive exerciser and free will admirer.
 His pen is dipped in the ink of allegory and he won’t hesitate to tell his story.
 Five continents and 31 countries this year alone, he lives his life like a rolling stone.